-Results released for first multicenter study of hybrid revascularizationMarch 10th, 2013 in Cardiology /
+Results released for first multicenter study of hybrid revascularizationMarch 10, 2013 in Medicine & Health / Cardiology

 The first multicenter study of hybrid revascularization shows that the emerging procedure for treating coronary artery disease has a similar rate of major adverse events in the first year, compared with percutaneous intervention (stenting).